 Meg Jerrard of Mapping Megan

-One definite requirement to being successful as a blogger is an ability to stay on top of new industry trends, marketing research, and technologies.
+One definite requirement for being successful as a blogger is an ability to stay on top of new industry trends, marketing research, and technologies.
 The industry and job are constantly evolving, and this is both the biggest challenge and the biggest reward.
 It’s a challenge as there’s no set job description, and there’s no real industry standard as this is still a very new field.
 Online platforms and therefore marketing strategies for the online space are constantly evolving, and if you don’t keep up and adapt your business strategies/plans to new technologies you’ll become irrelevant.

-There’s therefore a huge learning curve which comes with new technologies, though this is one of the aspects of the job that I love.
+There’s, therefore, a huge learning curve which comes with new technologies, though this is one of the aspects of the job that I love.
 I love being challenged, and it’s very rewarding to constantly feel as though you’re learning something new.

 Jennifer Dombrowski of Luxe Adventure Traveler

 I worked full time at my career as a social media marketing executive at a university for 6 years while blogging.
-Finally when I felt I was earning enough and had the traffic to earn more with more time, I left my job to focus on my blog as a full time business.
+Finally, when I felt I was earning enough and had the traffic to earn more with more time, I left my job to focus on my blog as a full-time business.

 Additionally, I have always had a home and only travel about 1/3 of the year.
 Far more time is actually spent at home than travelling.

 You have to love blogging.
 You can’t only do it for the money.
 I love blogging and can now support my family with my travel blog this is mostly due to affiliate sales and advertising plus being good at SEO and knowing which posts make money.
 I only do sponsored travel and free stays once in a blue moon, our focus is on making money to pay for our own travel so that we don’t need freebies.

 Just know that no two people do it the same way and you will always read a lot of conflicting and sometimes wrong advice which you need to be prepared for.